buddhist-uni/buddhist-uni.github.io/_courses/ebts.md

 and Bhikkhu Bodhi's lectures start to slow down.
 You may want to adjust your reading pace accordingly at that point.

+Some of Bhikkhu Bodhi's handouts for the course can be found [here](https://drive.google.com/drive/folders/1EbTdp2jf0ED2oIShXSaREEQwEGyBa8gW).

 ### Office Hours

 If any questions come up for you that aren't addressed in the lectures, I recommend